bipokot/Kabu/doc/targetFunctions.md

 See `Example-011`.

 #### Generic types
-Generic parameter types are not fully supported yet.
-You can use parameters with generic types with type parameters in `invariant` position only.
+You can use generic parameter types.

 #### Functional types
 You can use functional types (with optional parameters/receivers) to receive an object of functional type in a target function and use it appropriately (e.g. call its `invoke` under some condition).